iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Analysis/Weierstrass M-Test.md

 > 1. $\Vert f_n(x)\Vert_{(A, \infty)}\le M_n\; \forall n \ge 0$,
 > 2. $\sum_{i = 1}^{\infty}M_n < \infty$.
 >
-> Then the sequence of function $f_n$ converges uniformly and absolutely.
+> Then the series of function $f_n$ converges uniformly and absolutely.
+Consequently, if each of the individual functions are continuous then the result is continuous.

 **Proof**